verge-io/docs/docs/product-guide/createvlan.md

 4. In the **Layer 2 Type** dropdown list, select ***vLan***.
 5. Enter the appropriate **Layer 2 ID**.
 6. Select the appropriate physical network from the **Interface Network** selection list.
-    - ***Host networks:** *the network selected here **must be a physical network where the VLAN enters the VeregOS environment**.
+    - ***Host networks:** *the network selected here **must be a physical network where the VLAN enters the VergeOS environment**.
 Typically, physical networks are created during install with the word "Switch" appended to the name, for ex: "External1 Switch"
     - ***Tenants:*** select **"Physical"**
     <br>